-Andrew Gallo is both an accomplished trial lawyer and bankruptcy attorney.
-Andrew counsels secured and unsecured creditors, equity holders, and investors in complex Chapter 11 cases and out of court restructurings.
-He also litigates creditors’ rights cases in state and federal (including bankruptcy) courts, with specific experience in fraudulent transfer and lender liability cases.
-Andrew has also had multiple engagements representing creditors and other parties-in-interest in distressed situations relating to the oil & gas industry.
-He serves as deputy leader of the firm’s bankruptcy and restructuring practice and as co-leader of the firm’s energy industry team.
+Andrew Gallo is a co-leader of the firm’s bankruptcy, restructuring and insolvency practice.
+Both an accomplished trial lawyer and bankruptcy attorney, Andrew counsels secured and unsecured creditors, equity holders and investors in bankruptcies and restructurings.
+He also litigates complex commercial cases in state and federal courts and arbitrations, with a specific focus on fraudulent transfer and creditor’s rights.
+Andrew has extensive experience representing clients in distressed situations relating to the energy industry and serves as co-leader of the firm’s energy industry team.

 REPRESENTATIVE BANKRUPTCY & RESTRUCTURING MATTERS

 Represents Samson Energy Company LLC and Stacy Schusterman in the successful defense at trial of a $7.2-billion-dollar fraudulent transfer case brought by the litigation trustee of Samson Resources.
 Judgment received in favor of our clients on all claims.

 Represented holders of unsecured private placement notes in the bankruptcy case of Ultra Petroleum in successfully prosecuting over $320 million in claims related to payment of make-whole premiums and post-petition default rate interest, including two appeals before the Fifth Circuit.

 Lead counsel to Official Committees of Unsecured Creditors in the following bankruptcy cases: Corporate Group Banking (Delaware); Covia Corporation (Texas); White Star Petroleum (Oklahoma); BearingPoint (New York), Land America (Delaware).